 A self-retaining retractor is then placed between the pectoralis major and the deltoid, exposing the conjoined tendon and coracoid.

-The pec minor is detached from the coracoid with a sliver of bone, so that it can be fixed to the base of the transected coracoid later.
+The pec minor is detached from the coracoid.
+This can be done with/without a sliver of bone, to be fixed to the base of the transected coracoid later.

 The coracoid is divided at it's base.